The future of Open Innovation

 Erkka: I have got three key ideas.
 Firstly, many of our customers including large corporations find this is an area they need to improve on: Viima has often been used to create ideas on how to become better in Corporate Sustainability, CO2 footprint or environmental friendliness of operations.
 Secondly, sustainability related criteria are incorporated in the process of how the ideas are evaluated – those criteria can easily be integrated in order to map ideas against sustainability criteria.
 And finally, customers told us that they reduce the need for travel by using Viima, because they can generate ideas from their offices all around the world, thus reducing their CO2 footprint.
 United Nations Global Compact (UNGC), a customer of ours, was able to engage their local members from 80 countries around the world.

-If you are not embarrassed to show your product to the customer, then you are just about right.
 It´s the execution that really matters.
 Build, measure, learn – an Eric Ries mentality.

 Simon: Last but not least, what were your most surprising experiences in founding Viima and bringing it to market?